 You’ll learn to critically evaluate the role of computer-based systems in business as well as the basic fundamentals of computing.
 This career focused course is accredited by the British Computer Society, you’ll graduate fully prepared to enter the ever-expanding IT industry.

-This four-year degree starts with a foundation year to help you develop an understanding of computing and information systems before going into more specialist study.
-The course offers a structured pathway if you don’t have the traditional qualifications needed to start a standard three-year undergraduate degree.
+This four-year degree starts with a foundation year to help you develop an understanding of computing and information systems.
+This course offers a structured pathway for those that don’t have the traditional qualifications needed to start a standard three-year undergraduate degree.

-You’ll be supported by our dedicated staff who will help you discover your academic strengths, build your confidence.
+You’ll be supported by our dedicated staff who will help you discover your academic strengths and build your confidence.
 As you progress through the course you’ll acquire skills in cloud security, database development, computer hardware, ethical hacking and digital crime investigation.

 You’ll be assessed through essays, reports, exams, individual and group work, projects, presentations and a dissertation in your final year.
 You’ll receive regular feedback and be supported throughout the course.

 This course is accredited as fully meeting the educational requirement for Chartered IT Professional (CITP) registration.

 On graduating, you'll be eligible to apply for Membership of the British Computer Society (MBCS).

 In addition to the University's standard entry requirements, you should have: